tmurphy131/trooth_assessment_backend/ENHANCEMENTS_COMPLETE.md

-# 🚀 T[root]H Assessment API - Complete Enhancement Implementation
+# 🚀 T[root]H Discipleship API - Complete Enhancement Implementation

 ## ✅ **ALL ENHANCEMENTS SUCCESSFULLY IMPLEMENTED**

-Your T[root]H Assessment backend has been transformed from a functional prototype into a **production-ready, enterprise-grade application** with comprehensive enhancements across all critical areas.
+Your T[root]H Discipleship backend has been transformed from a functional prototype into a **production-ready, enterprise-grade application** with comprehensive enhancements across all critical areas.

 ---